sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### 3.1.9 Product ID Type

+    "product_id_t": {
+      "title": "Reference token for product instance",
+      "description": "Token required to identify a full_product_name so that it can be referred to from other parts in the document.
+There is no predefined or required format for the product_id as long as it uniquely identifies a product in the context of the current document.", "type": "string",
+      "minLength": 1,
+      "examples": [
+        "CVRFPID-0004",
+        "CVRFPID-0008"
+      ]
+    },

 The Product ID Type (`product_id_t`) is a reference token for product instances.
 Token required to identify a `full_product_name` so that it can be referred to from other parts in the document.
 There is no predefined or required format for the Product Group ID (`product_id`) as long as it uniquely identifies a product in the context of the current document.
 Value type is string with 1 or more characters.

 Examples: